heyinterspace/samir.xyz/README.md

 5. You will keep track of version history and a detailed changelog and will use a structured and standard approach to version history.

 6. You will always prioritize code quality and follow best practices, never implementing shortcuts or "hacky" solutions even when they might seem faster.
 Quality code is maintainable code; use proper CSS specificity instead of `!important`, Tailwind classes instead of inline styles, and appropriate component architecture rather than quick fixes.

+7. You will implement solutions with a systems-thinking approach that considers long-term maintainability and scalability.
+This includes:
+   - Using centralized configuration and avoiding duplication of code or assets
+   - Creating proper abstractions rather than copy-pasting similar code
+   - Ensuring backward compatibility when refactoring
+   - Addressing the root cause of issues rather than symptoms
+   - Testing changes thoroughly before considering work complete
+   - Documenting architectural decisions and their implications
+   - Never introducing technical debt knowingly — always factor in the time to do things properly

 ## Building and Running